 “Yeah, me neither,” said Lan Lan.

-The Chicago Manual of Style requires a space between each period of the ellipsis.
-Most word processors will automatically detect the dot-dot-dot and re-style them for you — but if you want to be exact, manually enter the spaces in between (as well as before and after) the ellipsis.
+💡Pro tip: The Chicago Manual of Style requires a space between each period of the ellipses.
+Most word processors will automatically detect the dot-dot-dot and re-style them for you — but if you want to be exact, manually enter the spaces in between the three periods.

-In the course of natural speech, people will often directly quote what other people said.
-If this is the case, use single quotation marks within the doubles and follow all other rules of punctuating dialogue.
+In the course of natural speech, people will often directly quote what other people have said.
+If this is the case, use single quotation marks within the doubles and follow all other rules of punctuating dialogue as usual.